AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-We strongly recommend Rails 2.3.10 and Ruby 1.8.7.
+We recommend Rails 2.3.10 and Ruby 1.8.7 for productive perpuse.

-We are working hard on a Rails 3 compatible Gem of Alchemy.
-Feel free to contribute :) Just fork the rails3 branch.
+But the Rails 3 compatible Gem of Alchemy is nearly complete and can be found at rubygems.org.
+Feel free to contribute :) Just fork the next_stable branch.

 Install via Installer (recommended)
 ----------------------------------------